jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 traditionally receives the whole resource and then, inside the callback, locates the sub-parts that are required for a particular task.
-Inverting this process, the locating logic currently found inside the callback is extracted from it, expressed as a selector language, and used it to declare the cases in which the callback should be notified.
+Inverting this process, the locating logic currently found inside the callback can be extracted from it, expressed as a selector language, and used it to declare the cases in which the callback should be notified.
 The callback will receive complete fragments from the response once they have been selected according to this declaration.